R2Northstar/ModdingDocs/docs/source/squirrel/intro.rst

     float number = 5.69420

-You can also assing fractions but you need to use floasts in those too:
+You can also assign fractions but you need to use decimal points:

 .. code-block:: javascript

     float number = 5.0/2.0 // has the value 2.5
     float number = 5/2 // Will compile BUT with value 2

-Build in functions to cast a float:
+Built-in functions to cast floats to other types:

 .. cpp:function:: int float.tointeger()